dancenguyen/humanitarian-tweet-classification/README.md

 SVM did a slightly better job than LR in terms of macro f1-score, and LR performed worse for the minority class "missing_or_found_people".
 However, both models performed poorly for 4 classes: "caution_and_advice", "not_humanitarian", "other_relevant_information", "requests_or_urgent_needs"

 ### Detailed Error Analysis for SVM
-Since SVM has better overall performance, deeper analyses are only done on SVM and not on Logistic Regression.
+Since SVM has better overall performance, error analyses are only done on SVM and not on Logistic Regression.

 **Confusion Matrix**
 <img width="1059" height="963" alt="HumAID tweet classification with BERTweet-1777727543912" src="https://github.com/user-attachments/assets/d66e13fb-0cf4-4f47-8da4-6e11c390011f" />